Marina Kaye: Childhood and France's Got Incredible Talent (1998–2011)

 Marina Marie Madeleine Dalmas was born in the 9th district of Marseille to a French father and a stay-at-home mother of Algerian-Kabyle origin, but grew up in the town of Allauch.
 She studied at Yves-Montand college until the age of 15, when she dropped out to relocate to London to work on her album in London.

 She started posting videos of covers on her YouTube channel at the age of ten.

 On 14 December 2011, at the age of 13, she won the sixth season of La France a un incroyable talent, the French version of the Got Talent series.
 She sang Rolling in the Deep and Set Fire to the Rain from Adele and Firework from Katy Perry.

 After her victory, she decided to stop singing due to her classmates and some adults in her school.
 It was her meeting with Jan Erik Frogg that made her change her mind.

 In 2012, she opened for the French musical comedy Adam et Ève: La Seconde Chance (mis en scène by Pascal Obispo).
 She also released a number of covers online and opened for Thirty Seconds to Mars at Palais des Festivals de Cannes and for Florent Pagny tour Vieillir Ensemble and in 2014 for five of Lindsey Stirling's concerts in France.

 First album: Fearless (2015)

 She gained significant recognition with "Homeless" taken from her similarly titled EP Homeless.
 The single topped the SNEP French official singles chart.

-On 18 May 2015, she released the album Fearless recorded in London and New York which includes the song "Freeze You Out" written by Sia and Chris Braide.
+On 18 May 2015, she released the album Fearless recorded in London and New York City which includes the song "Freeze You Out" written by Sia and Chris Braide.
 The album went triple platinum in France.